emirhanbayar/phonebook_app/README.md

 The application uses the Provider package for state management, allowing for efficient updates of the UI when data changes.
 The `ContactProvider` class in `models/contact.dart` manages the contact data and API interactions.

+## Dependency Injection

+The project uses the `get_it` package for dependency injection, providing a clean way to manage and access services throughout the app.
+The setup is done in services/service_locator.dart.

 ## Image Handling

 - Images are cached using the `cached_network_image` package for improved performance.